 Certain magical items are designated as being a weapon in either the card's special powers or in the blueline corrections.
 Such magical items gain additional bonuses based on other cards' special powers, such as a champion who gains additional levels when using a weapon.

 Champions and allies designated as werebeasts gain bonuses or penalties based on other card's special powers.
 Many werebeasts are monster champions, though they can be of any type.
+In the Spellfire world, not all werebeasts are shapeshifters.
+The shapeshifting ability is specific to cards where it is directly written on the card.
+Werebeasts are a specific race; you cannot treat werebeasts as creatures or as humans.

 This activates as soon as the attacker is pushed forward to attack.
 No defender is needed for this to activate.
 It takes place before the Order of Activation begins.